MartaLoBalastegui/GPCR_A_MV_analysis/README.md

 # GPCR_A_MV_analysis
-Code to perform the analysis of 'Analysing the high impact missense variants affecting G-Protein Coupled Receptors'
+Code to perform the analysis of 'Analysing the high impact missense variants affecting G-Protein Coupled Receptors', published in the section 'Variants' of the GPCRmd website.

 # Project organization